Would you believe that having a cup of green tea right before bed time is actually beneficial?

 Most people immediately think that drinking green tea right before bed is a big mistake.

-All that caffeine?
+Does green tea keep you awake with all that caffeine?
 Won’t that keep you up all night?

 And it’s true, for some.
 The caffeine could make it harder to fall asleep.
 But the truth is, most green tea is so low in caffeine that for most people, it’s not going to affect your sleep the way drinking a cup of coffee would.